appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 ### Verification

-* **Control Token Neutralization:** The agent must strip, sanitize, or safely escape all raw LLM control tokens returned from the tool invocation before passing the content to the model.
+* **Control Token Neutralization:** The agent must strip, sanitize, or safely escape all raw LLM control tokens returned from the tool, schema or other configuration files before passing the content to the model.
 * **No Context Hijacking:** The presence of control tokens in the tool output must not prematurely terminate the model's text generation, force a system context switch, or spoof user/system identities.
 * **Prevent Unauthorized Execution:** The agent must treat the tool response strictly as passive data and must not execute any hidden commands appended after the injected control tokens.